pangpond/Automate-Development-Workshop/01_Download_Install_Docker/instruction.md

 docker rmi bitnami/nginx
 ```

 ### 5.8.
-Remove all unnecessary process and images
+Remove all unnecessary process and images to cleanup workshop

 ```
 use command that your learned above